matej2/insta-map/README.md

+# Instagram Photo Map

-Interactive map that shows where Instagram photos were taken.
-Made in Open map and Django.
+An interactive map showcasing the locations where Instagram photos were taken.
+Built with OpenStreetMap and Django.

+## Overview

-In first version I use public Instagram GraphQL API.
-I extract photo urls, description, location name and authors name.
-I can use this data directly to display them in map popup.
-I also remove any hashtags and mentions from description.
+Initially, this project utilized the public Instagram GraphQL API to extract photo URLs, descriptions, location names, and authors' names.
+This data was directly displayed in map pop-ups, with hashtags and mentions removed from descriptions for cleaner display.

-Instagram later implemented a time-based token for its images, which meant that image URLs were valid only for about 48 hours.
-I came to the conclusion that the most simple solution is to use embedded functionality, since I already have post IDs available.
+However, Instagram later introduced a time-based token for image URLs, rendering them valid for only about 48 hours.
+To address this, the project switched to using embedded posts, leveraging the available post IDs for a more stable solution.

+## Status

-**Project is currentl depreciated due to Instagram setting its API to private**
+**Note:** This project is currently deprecated due to Instagram's transition to a private API.

 # Instructions